sharing means giving something of ourselves.

-It can be sharing with someone we're not used to sharing with.
-It can be opening up with someone we're not used to opening up to.
-It can be calling someone with whom we're holding a grudge and wishing them well and saying something nice, some words of wisdom.
+It can be sharing with someone we’re not used to sharing with.
+It can be opening up with someone we’re not used to opening up to.
+Or it can be calling someone with whom we’re holding a grudge and wishing them well and saying something nice, some words of wisdom.
 It can be anything.
 It just has to be an unconditional stretch.

 In multilevel marketing companies (network marketing, MLM) they say the same thing, but mean, definitely, selling.